Nereus, Achilleus, and Pancras: Choosing Whither We Go « Catholic Insight

-Today we commemorate the early martyrs Nereus and Achilleus, eunuchs and chamberlains of the court, and eventual converts to Christianity, put to death under Emperor Domitian in the late 1st century, about the time of the death of Saint John the Apostle.
+Today we commemorate the early martyrs Nereus and Achilleus, eunuchs and chamberlains of the court, and eventual converts to Christianity, who were put to death under Emperor Domitian in the late 1st century, about the time of the death of Saint John the Apostle.
 (Saint Paul mentions a ‘Nereus’ in Romans 16:15), and buried in the catacombs of Domitilla.
 (Other sources, however, claim they were martyrs under Diocletian in the third century).
-Whoever they may have been, a great devotion built up around them – the great Saint Philip Neri, founder of the Oratory named after him in the sixteenth century, certainly adopted them as his patrons, and would hold processions in their honour every year, begging their intercession.
-We should as well.
-At least beg their intercession.
+Whoever they may have been, a great devotion built up around them – Saint Philip Neri, founder of the Oratory named after him in the sixteenth century, certainly adopted them as his patrons, and would hold processions in their honour every year, begging their intercession.
+We should as well, if not the processions, at least the intercession.

-We also celebrate their fellow soldier-convert-saint-and-martyr Pancras, one of the most popular saints and place names in Britain – think of the great train terminal named after him.
-He was put to death likely under the persecution of aforementioned Diocletian, who was so impressed with the young lad’s determination in the face of imminent death for his Faith, he promised him wealth, riches and honour if he would apostatize – but Pancras refused, seeing a far greater reward in heaven.
+We also celebrate their fellow soldier-convert-saint-and-martyr Pancras, one of the most popular saints, after whom many places are named – think of the principal train terminal named after him in London, England.
+He was put to death likely under the persecution of aforementioned Diocletian, who was so impressed with the young lad’s determination in the face of imminent death for his Faith, that the emperor promised him wealth, riches and honour if he would apostatize – but Pancras refused, seeing a far greater reward in heaven.
 And thither he went, decapitated, one of those commemorated in the Office of Readings from the final chapters of the Book of the Apocalypse:

 I saw the souls of all who had been beheaded for having witnessed for Jesus and for having preached God’s word, and those who refused to worship the beast or his statue and would not have the brand-mark on their foreheads or hands